cta-observatory/ctapipe/docs/api-reference/io/index.rst

-in form of a `~ctapipe.containers.MonitoringContainer` class into a provided event following the `~ctapipe.containers.ArrayEventContainer`. `~ctapipe.io.MonitoringSource` instances are designed such that ctapipe can be independent of the file format used for monitoring data, and new formats may be supported by simply adding a plug-in.
+in form of a `~ctapipe.containers.MonitoringContainer` class into a provided event following the `~ctapipe.containers.ArrayEventContainer`. `~ctapipe.io.MonitoringSource` instances are designed such that ctapipe can be independent of the file format used for monitoring data, and new formats may be supported by implementing a new `~ctapipe.io.MonitoringSource` in a plug-in.

 The underlying mechanism is a set of `MonitoringSource` sub-classes that read data in various formats, with a common interface and automatic command-line